My Unfinished Business with Sicily - Part 1 - The West

 The incredible collection of traditional Sicilian puppets is truly a sight to behold!
 Anyone visiting Sicily will undoubtedly notice these charming marionettes in local shops.
 While they might initially seem like typical tourist trinkets, these puppets are, in fact, vital symbols of Sicilian cultural identity.
 They play an integral role in the Opera dei Pupi, a captivating form of Sicilian entertainment that dates back to at least the 15th century.

-My youngest daughter couldn’t resist spending her entire trip budget on a replica puppet—a stunning Angelica dressed in beautiful turquoise chiffon and armor.
+My youngest daughter couldn’t resist spending her entire trip budget on a replica puppet, a stunning Angelica dressed in beautiful turquoise chiffon and armor.

 An Eclectic Architectural Journey

-Palermo is a delightful gem, bursting predominantly with breathtaking Baroque architecture intertwined with enchanting medieval elements!
-Back in the 10th century, Robert Guiscard of the House of Hauteville embarked on an incredible adventure, leaving Normandy alongside his brother Roger to conquer Sicily from the Saracens.
-The Normands ended up staying for 130 years, creating stunning monuments in the unique Norman-Sicilian style.
-Today, these architectural wonders are still wowing visitors, making it one historic trip you won't want to miss!
+Palermo is a delightful gem, filled with breathtaking Baroque architecture intertwined with enchanting medieval elements.
+In the 11th century, Robert Guiscard of the House of Hauteville set out from Normandy with his brother Roger to conquer Sicily from the Saracens.
+The Normans remained for over 130 years, creating remarkable monuments in the unique Norman-Sicilian style.

 Must-see sites